White House: Markets showing little worry about inflation - WTMJ

 “The more I think about inflation the less sure I get of anything,” Furman said Monday on Twitter.
 He added that there is a wide range of possible outcomes and “policy decisions should explicitly recognize our uncertainty.”

-The Labor Department said last week that consumer prices rose at an annual pace of 5% in May, as prices for used vehicles, airfare and gasoline surged.
-Producer prices — what businesses pay for goods and services — are up 6.6% from a year ago, the Labor Department said Tuesday.
+The Labor Department said last week that consumer prices rose at an annual pace of 5% in May as prices for used vehicles, airfare and gasoline surged.
+Producer prices — what businesses pay for goods and services — are up 6.6% from a year ago, the department said Tuesday.
 But market analysts anticipate that the forces driving inflation will lessen.

 “The underlying causes of inflation are supply chain disruptions, labor shortages and emergency stimulus which is boosting demand,” said Bill Adams, an economist with PNC Financial Services.
 “All of these drivers of inflation will be less of an issue in the second half of the year.”

-It’s unclear whether the financial markets’ relative calm reflects confidence that the Fed will raise interest rates should inflation stay elevated.
-Fed officials will end their June meeting on Wednesday, giving forecasts of economic performance and inflation and potential guidance about when they could lift their benchmark rate from near-zero.
+It’s unclear whether the markets’ relative calm reflects confidence that the Fed will raise interest rates should inflation remain elevated.
+Fed officials ended their June meeting on Wednesday with a median forecast suggesting inflation will be 3.4% this year and 2.1% next year.
+But that higher inflation this year comes with a median forecast of 7% economic growth, almost four times higher than the long-run estimate for growth.

+The projections suggest that the Fed will not raise its benchmark short-term interest rate this year.
+But they do indicate plans by the Fed for two rate increase in 2023, after officials previously estimated none until 2024.

 “The latest data reinforce what too many Americans have been experiencing firsthand: The Biden administration’s partisan spending bill has blunted our nation’s economic recovery,” McConnell said last week on the Senate floor.
 “Higher prices at the gas pump and grocery store.
 A tougher time for small businesses trying to staff up.”